Xomega-Net/Xomega.Docs/docs/generators/model/crud.md

 ### Data Objects

-When you set the *Generate Data Objects* parameter of the generator to `True`, the generator will add declarations of "details" or "list" objects for the corresponding CRUD or `read list` operations, and will add such data objects to the configuration of those operations, which determines the set of data object's properties, as follows.
+When you set the *Generate Data Objects* parameter of the generator to `True`, the generator will add declarations of "details" or "list" objects for the corresponding CRUD or `read list` operations and will add such data objects to the configuration of those operations, which determines the set of data object's properties, as follows.

 ```xml
 <operation name="read list" type="readlist">